filyouzicha/NuPBO/README.md

 # NuPBO

-NuPBO is a local search solver for solving Pseudo-Boolean Optimization (PBO) problems.
+NuPBO is a local search solver for solving the Pseudo-Boolean Optimization (PBO) problem.
 It is developed based on the LS-PBO solver [2] and shares the same instance format, which is the weighted conjunctive normal form (wecnf).

 ## Compilation